 How did monasticism develop?
 What's the difference between a monk and a friar, or between a Dominican and a Jesuit?
 What are the arguments for and against monasticism?
-These are just some of the questions that you may be asking yourself.
+These are just some of the questions that this article seeks to answer.

 Broadly speaking, monasticism is the religious renunciation of worldly pursuits to fully devote oneself to spiritual work.
 It is an important feature of the Roman Catholic Church and Eastern Orthodox Church, and also, in substantially different forms, of Hinduism, Jainism, and Buddhism.